Relintai/pandemonium_engine_docs/tutorials/introduction/introduction_to_godot.md

 programming skills or a developer to port the game for you.

 Note:
- The Godot team can't provide an open-source console export due to the
+ The Pandemonium team can't provide an open-source console export due to the
           licensing terms imposed by console manufacturers.
 Regardless of the engine you use, though, releasing games on consoles is always a lot of work.
 You can read more on that here: `doc_consoles`.